 Bedugul is a cool mountain area in Bali.
-Bedugul located about two hours drive from the Ngurah Rai International Airport.
+Located about two hours drive from the Ngurah Rai International Airport.
 Bedugul has many beautiful tourism objects and facilities; even you will see beautiful sights along your journey to this location.
 Trekking is a must activity that you should do along botanic garden.
 The Eka Karya Botanical Garden (the only botanical garden in Bali) located in Bedugul area.

 Bali Botanic Garden – story